-completion of funded development programs, the introduction of new devices into qualification cycles with customers, and preparation for higher production volumes in subsequent quarters.
-As a result of the recently announced contractual commitments for Optical Interposer sub-assembly prototypes, other anticipated Optical Engine prototype orders in late 2019, increases in Sensing product revenue and improvement of overall gross margins described below, we expect our DenseLight subsidiary to have a material increase in revenues in 2019.
-Should the Company's structure continue with DenseLight as a subsidiary (see "Potential Sale of DenseLight Subsidiary" below), forecasted revenue would be in the range of approximately \$8 to \$10 million, though we do not expect to reach cash break-even until 2020.
-Gross Margins should increase as a result of the proportion of higher margin development contracts for Non-Recurring Engineering (NRE) compared to product sales, which utilizes POET's existing engineering and operations staff.
+As a result of the recently announced contractual commitments for Optical Interposer components and sub-assembly prototypes, other anticipated Optical Engine prototype orders in late 2019, increases in Sensing product revenue and improvement of overall gross margins described below, we expect our DenseLight subsidiary to have a material increase in revenues in 2019.
+Should the Company's structure continue with DenseLight as a subsidiary through the end of 2019 (see "Potential Sale of DenseLight Subsidiary" below), forecasted revenue would be in the range of approximately \$8 to \$10 million, though we would not expect to reach cash break-even until 2020.
+Gross Margins should increase as a result of the proportion of higher margin development contracts for Non-Recurring Engineering (NRE) that utilizes POET's existing engineering and operations staff, compared to products sales.
 In addition, we plan to continue product development with an expansion of opportunities in markets beyond data communications for our Optical Interposer technology, such as telecommunications, Automotive LIDAR, and integration with Application Specific Integrated Circuits (ASICs), including switches and graphics generators.